wavenumber-eng/nxp-cup/readme.md

 4.) open the folder your created in step 1 in vs code.

-You will see another folder of the same name "projects/nxp-cup" which has a hello world folder.
+You will see another folder of the same name "projects/nxp-cup" which has a BLE app folder.

-Right click on the hello world folder an "open in integrated terminal"
+Right click on the BLE app folder an "open in integrated terminal"

 Run the command